Gordin/klipper/README.md

-This is a fork of Klipper by Artillery made for use on the Sidewinder X4 Plus.
+This is a fork of Klipper based on the code shipped by Artillery for the Sidewinder X4 Plus (mostly copy&pasted and slightly refactored).
 I'm not an Artillery employee, I just ported the changes shipped by Artillery to the latest master.
-In the latest update from Artillery, their changes are based on commit 3387a9c23d940c7d449f197b272616eda11a5e3d from Sun Jul 24 08:49:25 2022 -0400
+Also, I'm new to klipper and 3d-printing in general, the changelog below might be completely wrong.
+Their Changes in the latest update were based on commit 3387a9c23d940c7d449f197b272616eda11a5e3d from Sun Jul 24 08:49:25 2022 -0400

 Changelog (made by me, not Artillery):